ogame-skynet/skynet/README.md

 The file has a cryptic name.
 Please rename it to match the correct name.

-The checksum of the XPI package is created using `sha256sum skynet.file.xpi`.
+The checksum of the XPI package can not be used.
+The XPI generated under Windows 10 using JPM 1.0.4 is different to the XPI from Linux Mint 17.3.
+The content of both files is equal.
+**Conclusion**: To check if the provided source fits to the uglified result, compare the contents of the XPI.

-The addon can be tested on page: http://pioneers.en.ogame.gameforge.com/
-Choose universe **Bermuda**
+The addon can be tested on page: http://pioneers.en.ogame.gameforge.com/ Choose universe **Bermuda**
 Username **Skynet**
 Passwort: huxi54-Turta